umbraco/UmbracoDocs/Extending/Section-Trees/Trees/index-v8.md

 ### Customising the Root Tree Node

 The first node in the tree is referred to as the **Root Node**.
 You customise the Root Node by overriding the abstract `CreateRootNode` method.
 You can assign a custom icon to the Root Node.
 You can also specify a custom URL route path in the backoffice to use with your custom tree.
-The method can be useful if your section has a single node.
+The method can be useful if your section has a single node (single page app).

 :::note